 Being a Best Friend vs. Having Best Friends

 When I was thinking about this, I realized to my horror that I have not been any of these to my friends out there.
 I have not been working on building my friends’ trust in me.
 I have not been understanding, supportive nor encouraging to others.
-I’ve not placed others’ needs before mine.
-I’ve not been very interested in what others are going through in their lives.
+I have not placed others’ needs before mine.
+I have not been very interested in what others are going through in their lives.

-In short, I’ve not been a best friend to others.
+In short, I have not been a best friend to others.

 Suddenly, I felt so incredibly ashamed of myself.
 That while others have been giving to me all along, I have not been giving to others.
 That while people have been supporting me in different stages of my life, I have been taking it for granted.
 That instead of checking how others are and whether they’re doing okay in their lives, there I was, feeling sad for myself because I didn’t have anyone I could speak to about my issues.

-Who the heck am I to expect others to be there for me if I have been that way to others?
-Who am I to feel disappointed and b*tch to the universe about my lack of confidants, when I have not been that to others around me?
-Who am I to expect others to be best friends to me, when I’ve not been a best friend to others?
+Why should I expect others to be there for me if I have been that way to others?
+Why should I feel disappointed and complain to the universe about my lack of confidants, when I have not been that to others around me?
+Why should I expect others to be best friends to me, when I have not been a best friend to others?

-I realized that I have been so selfish in how I’ve been approaching my friendships.
+I realized that I have been selfish in how I have been approaching my friendships.
 I realized I have taken my friends for granted – expecting them to be there all the time, assuming they would be there when I need them.
-I realized I have also been relying on circumstances and the world to bring in great friendships, vs. making the effort to create them.
+I realized I have also been relying on circumstances and the world to bring me great friendships vs. making the effort to create them.
 I realized that I had no right to expect the world to hand me authentic friendships, when I had not made an effort to cultivate such friendships to begin with.